domschiener/leaderboard-example/README.md

-# leaderboard-example
+# IOTA Leaderboard: Micropayments and Messaging Example

+![Website][./images/website.png]

-IOTA Proof of Concept Application example.
-With tutorial.
+IOTA Proof of Concept Application example with tutorial.
+Please head to the [IOTA Learn Tutorial](#https://learn.iota.org/tutorial/payments-and-messaging-leaderboard) for more information.